-All foreign nationals entering Russia must complete a migration card at passport control.
+If you’re entering Russia you must complete a migration card at passport control.
+You must complete a migration card each time you enter Russia, even if you have a multiple entry visa.
 Keep your migration card safe.
 One part will be retained by an immigration officer on arrival.
 You should keep the other part with your passport.
 You’ll need it when you leave Russia or if you’re stopped by the police for an ID check during your stay.
-You must complete a migration card each time you enter Russia, even if you have a multiple entry visa.
-If you lose the second part of the card your departure from the country could be delayed and you’re likely to be fined.
+If you lose the second part of the card your departure could be delayed and you’re likely to be fined.
 Hotels and hostels aren’t allowed to check in guests if they don’t have their migration card.

 Lost or stolen passports

 If your passport is lost or stolen, report it to the local police and migration authority.
 You’ll be issued with a temporary ID document which will enable you to travel to the British Embassy in Moscow, or the British Consulate General in St Petersburg where you can get an Emergency Travel Document (ETD).
 You’ll need to get an exit visa from the local authorities in your ETD.
 Your Russian visa sponsor should be able to help you with this.
 Russian authorities expect those affected in this way to leave Russia as soon as possible, rather than continuing with a pre-planned journey.

 You can drive a car in Russia using your UK driving licence.
 You should get a notarised Russian translation of your driving licence in case you’re stopped by the Police.

 You’ll need to declare your vehicle with the customs authority at your port of entry.
 You should present the following documents:

 - ownership records